Common Questions About Coaching

 Therapists are licensed professionals trained to diagnose and treat mental health conditions.
 Coaches are not.
 Coaching does not address trauma, mental illness, or psychological treatment.
 If I believe therapy would be more appropriate, I will say so.

 Coaching is present- and future-oriented.
 It focuses on clarifying goals, examining patterns, and building structures that support meaningful change.
-It assumes a baseline of emotional stability and a readiness to engage in forward movement.
+It assumes a baseline of psycho-emotional stability and a readiness to engage in forward movement.

-You can absolutely participate in both therapy and coaching at the same time.
+You can participate in both therapy and coaching at the same time.
 The key is that you are ready and able to engage with the coaching process.

 -